-Net assets attributable to holders of redeemable units are classified as financial liabilities and are redeemable at the unitholder's option at prices based on the Fund's Net Asset Value per unit ("NAV per Unit") at the time of redemption.
+Net assets attributable to holders of redeemable units are classified as financial liabilities and are redeemable at the unitholder's option at prices based on the Fund's Net Asset Value per unit at the time of redemption.
 The amounts are continuously measured at their redemption value.

 The NAV measured as at the close of business on every business day, or, if not a business day, on the following business day and on any other day as the Manager determines (a "Valuation Date"), will be obtained by the valuation agent by taking the then fair value of the assets of the Fund less the aggregate amount of its liabilities excluding those attributable to holders of redeemable units.
-The NAV per unit of any class of units of the Fund for a Valuation Date will be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding those attributable to holders of redeemable units) in each case attributable to that class of units, by the total number of units of the class outstanding at the time the calculation is made on the Valuation Date and adjusting the result to a maximum of four decimal places.
+The NAV per unit of any class of units of the Fund for a Valuation Date will be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be obtained by dividing the then fair value of the assets of the Fund less the aggregate amount of its liabilities (excluding be asset).

+those attributable to holders of redeemable units) in each case attributable to that class of units, by the total number of units of the class outstanding at the time the calculation is made on the Valuation Date and adjusting the result to a maximum of four decimal places.

-For each Fund unit sold, the Fund receives an amount equal to the NAV per Unit, on the date of the transaction.
-Units are redeemable at the option of the unitholders at their NAV per Unit on the redemption date.
+For each Fund unit sold, the Fund receives an amount equal to the NAV per unit, on the date of the transaction.
+Units are redeemable at the option of the unitholders at their NAV per unit on the redemption date.
 For each unit redeemed, the number of issued and outstanding units is reduced and the net assets attributable to holders of redeemable units are reduced by the related NAV on the date of redemption.